Ikta

 -----------------------------------------------------------------

-• This reality is completely different from the workings of ours, and it starts with the Divine Hierarchy.
+Firstly, there’s some precedents to set.
+This reality is completely different from the workings of ours, and it starts with the Divine Hierarchy.
 At the top is God, they brung into being everything that exists and created the gods.
-The gods are just below God; the countless gods inhabit the countless universes, in which they all strive to acquire a planet through means of neverending holy warfare.
+The gods are just below God; the countless gods inhabit countless universes, in which they all strive to acquire a planet through means of neverending holy warfare.

-• And so they did, and in their image created Ictyfs, being forced into mortality afterwards.
-Notably, Ictyfs don’t have some features like Lynux (See p.3,) only Lynux has horns and the star in their Scapha (ear), all Ictyfs have indentical shared features as a species; wings, a tail, long ears, and slit pupils.
-Something fun to note is that Lynux has slit pupils but his eyes are just so extremely dark brown that you can't see them, haha (Pre-mortality Lynux didn't have those kinds of eyes, effects of descending to the mortal plane I guess!) however if he were to touch grass/go outside in the sun, you'd see these features.
-On an important note, Ictyfs are genderless and only use they/them/theirs to refer to anyone in their language, Ictan.
-The biological situation doesn't have a word, but it's something like intersex.
+Notably, Iktyfs don't have horns like Lynux (see paragraph 3) but all Iktyfs have indentical shared features as a species; wings, a fluffy tail, long ears, and slit pupils.
+Something fun to note is that Lynux has slit pupils but his eyes are just so extremely dark brown that you can't see them, haha... however if he were to touch grass/go outside in the sun, which he usually doesnt do, you'd see these features.

-After Lynux created Ictyfs, they waited until they deemed the people intelligent enough, and came to the people after staying hidden for so long, using their position to be worshipped as "God."
+After Lynux created Iktyfs, they waited until they deemed the people intelligent enough, and came to the people after staying hidden for so long, using their position to be worshipped as "God."
 There are, of course, people with different beliefs, but it’s the most dominant belief system/religion on the entire planet of Icta.
 How did they feel about being sent to die by God?
 Well, not happy for sure.
 But was there anything they could do?
 Find a purpose for their skills, which meant ruling over the people as "God," as he should've been.
 He suggested a kingdom be built, and the people praised his idea and took to work.
 He appointed himself (to the acceptence of the people) as the theocratic god and appointed people below them to assist in anything he needed assistance with.
 They concluded being exposed to danger so openly wasn't the greatest idea, so he faked his death.
 The religion obviously stayed flowing, maybe even more so than it had been before.
 Lynux took absolute power in secret and has been its true dictator since, while the people believed he had really died, and they believed his subordinates had become the managers of the kingdom in his place.
 The titular royals get orders from Lynux, although they believe the person telling them to act was a person closest to them who's whereabouts they believe are purposefully kept hidden for privacy and safety.
 This concept is a little convoluted so here's a visualization:

 Lynux has a very deep oath to keep this kingdom/nation standing for ambiguous reasons.
 It's partly selfish, thinking he deserves to be the rightful ruler of it and will do anything to keep his position (and I mean anything, as you'll see) and ensuring loyalties regularly, trying to make sure this kindgom wont fall apart like his divinity did from one mistake.
 (He is not extremely perfect at this, to note ...
 He just covers his tracks very well when things go south.)
 He keeps himself justified by having the sentiment that he's doing this for everyone in the kingdom, however slightly knowing it's not the case, and not caring.
 He mostly tries to ignore any emotion that came with mortality, and wants to return to godhood where he didn't have such a thing.
 The funny personality isn't all fake, it's a good stress reliever after working all day, but mostly he's trying to force the allegience to trust him by not seeming like a threat sometimes.
 He is physically feeble, but has a strong suit with weapons and the like.

 The kingdom is considered a sacrosanct spot because it's where he "died" and religious people tend to gather there (so if someone was born there, they are probably religious.)
 The religion continues to spread more because of the abundance of trade within the country.
 It's a wealthy place and has exports of high value.
-Lynux dislikes working with finances and such, but understands it well because he had to, however Locus handles finances as the treasurer.
+Lynux dislikes working with finances and such, but understands it well because he had to, however Lokus handles finances as the treasurer.

-Locus is the treasurer of the allegiance.
-Their actual name is Iko (given the name Locus by Lynux to exert influence upon joining the allegience.)
+Lokus is the treasurer of the allegiance.
+Their actual name is Iko (given the name Lokus by Lynux to exert influence upon joining the allegience.)
 They were a high performer in mathematics, and lived in a small, more rural area with their parents until they were requested to live and work in the main kingdom to join Adsum Absconditus, a hidden allegiance only people trusted by Lynux are invited to join.
 They were the first in the group, joining at about 24 years old ...
-Locus wasn't really that religious, but at least believed Lynux was god.
-Locus isn't necessarily religious at all anymore.
-Locus was raised around good influences and has a nice and passive personality, trying to respect others as much as they can and try to be a good person all the time (which makes negative emotions like anger and hate not unbeknownst to them but just quite frightening to work out because they don't want to wish ill will on anyone because they want to be a good person.)
+Lokus wasn't really that religious, but at least believed Lynux was god.
+Lokus isn't necessarily religious at all anymore.
+Lokus was raised around good influences and has a nice and passive personality, trying to respect others as much as they can and try to be a good person all the time (which makes negative emotions like anger and hate not unbeknownst to them but just quite frightening to work out because they don't want to wish ill will on anyone because they want to be a good person.)
 They were taught to speak their mind when necessary, which goes against their ideals a little bit ("Will this harm our relationship if I talk about it?
 Would that make me a bad person?") so they have to shut their mind out when they truly know its necessary to speak up about something.
 They aren't weak though, and are good at physical labor due to living in a farm.
 Them and Lynux would often have deep conversations between them when they were the only people in the allegience, so others tend to notice a slight connection that goes a little bit deeper than surface level acquaintances, making any negative emotions toward him a bit frustrating for many reasons (see prev.)

-Around this time, Lynux lost a military general with subpar candidates for the job, so knowing that Locus was skilled in physical labor, they made them take up the role, promising to let them out of the job when a new candidate was ready or found.
-This made Locus more accustomed to violence and made the shared assasssin job a bit easier, but being the general for the seemingly few years they were came with PTSD and inner anger that they have to hold back and struggle against to stay passive.
+Around this time, Lynux lost a military general with subpar candidates for the job, so knowing that Lokus was skilled in physical labor, they made them take up the role, promising to let them out of the job when a new candidate was ready or found.
+This made Lokus more accustomed to violence and made the shared assasssin job a bit easier, but being the general for the seemingly few years they were came with PTSD and inner anger that they have to hold back and struggle against to stay passive.
 This is not helped by what is about to happen.
-Lynux is allied with a struggling nation, which the nation they’re allied with (which Locus’s parents had moved to shortly after Locus had gone to the kingdom) had citizens held hostage by the other nation Lynux’s military was fighting.
+Lynux is allied with a struggling nation, which the nation they’re allied with (which Lokus’s parents had moved to shortly after Lokus had gone to the kingdom) had citizens held hostage by the other nation Lynux’s military was fighting.
 So their parents were held hostage, and Lynux hadn’t planned to interfere since they’d be released anyway if they defeated the other nation.

 (It's important I say that Lynux does not have his divine powers anymore, and killing everyone on earth would not be possible.
-He's bluffing here; if Lynux chose to not kill their parents, he would've just shot them and their parents to death and moved on.)
+He's bluffing here; if Lokus chose to not kill their parents, he would've just shot them and their parents to death and moved on.)

-Locus is traumatized by this and in shambles after this.
+Lokus is traumatized by this and in shambles after this.
 They can't leave this place.
 They have no immediate friends or family left.
-Lynux tells them something like,"Hey so... this is why you had to do that, I'm really sorry do you want like a hug or something I'll do whatever it takes to make you feel better" obviously bullshitting but Locus doesn't realize and since they have nowhere and noone else to go to (besides Luns, which they werent really close with at all at this time) they confide in them.
-Locus has so much anger in them from this incident (mainly directed at Lynux) that they're simultaneously trying to justify what he coerced them into doing, and also fighting that idea.
+Lynux tells them something like,"Hey so... this is why you had to do that, I'm really sorry do you want like a hug or something I'll do whatever it takes to make you feel better" obviously bullshitting but Lokus doesn't realize and since they have nowhere and noone else to go to (besides Luns, which they werent really close with at all at this time) they confide in them.
+Lokus has so much anger in them from this incident (mainly directed at Lynux) that they're simultaneously trying to justify what he coerced them into doing, and also fighting that idea.
 It's mental dissonance to them, and doesn't help with the anger they have to fight back to stay calm around others at times.

 At one point, after the decade+ that Luns and Locus have spent in the allegience (they are now in their early 30s, were drafted in their early 20s) Locus decides to tell Luns about their idea to kill Lynux.
 Before confiding in Locus, Luns sometimes they had no option but to confide in Lynux, making them sympathize subconciously at times; Luns partly feels like it would be a mistake to get rid of Lynux because of their competency.
 This makes Luns aversed to the idea at first, but their growing spite for their job and the gradual dissolve of their devoutly religious lens through which they viewed life, they eventually told Locus they could do what they wanted, not outright saying, "Sure, I would love to kill god!" because it would feel awful and violent.
 Locus has grown more accustomed to the violence over time, but Luns has grown more disgusted towards it over time.